danjulio/lepton/beaglebone/pru_rpmsg_fb/readme.md

 ************************************************************
 ```

 Stop the PRUs and copy the firmware to ```/lib/firmware``` as shown above.
-Then restart the PRUs to execute your new firwmare.
+Then restart the PRUs to execute your new firmware.

 ```
 echo "stop" > /sys/class/remoteproc/remoteproc1/state